 If you just want to code a basic website, you can probably pick up the fundamentals in a few weeks or months, assuming you're starting from scratch.
 However, coding more complex websites and applications will take more knowledge and practice.

 Yes, you can absolutely code your own website for free.
-You can find plenty of free code editors, which is all you really need to code your site.
+You can find plenty of free code editors, such as VS Code, which is all you really need to code your site.
 When you're finished, you can also find free hosting for HTML websites, such as Cloudflare Pages.
-The only thing you might need to pay for is a domain name, which costs around $10 per year.
+The only thing you might need to pay for is a domain name, which costs around $12 per year.

-Once you‘ve finished coding your website, you can make it public by adding your website’s files to a website hosting service.
-You could use a static website hosting service like Cloudflare Pages or a more robust hosting service if you need server-side processing.
+Once you've finished coding your website, you can make it public by adding your website’s files to a web hosting service.
+You can use a static website hosting service like Cloudflare Pages or a more robust hosting service if you need server-side processing.

-If you feel overwhelmed by coding your website from scratch, it's absolutely possible to build a great-looking website without code.
-I recommend using a website-building tool like HubSpot Content Hub, WordPress, and so on, as these tools let you set up everything without code.
+Yes, you can absolutely build a great-looking website without code.
+I recommend using a website-building tool like HubSpot Content Hub or WordPress, as they both offer visual editors that let you set up everything without code.

 While there are many different ways to build a website without code, I still think there's value in learning how to code a website yourself.
 Understanding how HTML, CSS, JavaScript, and other fundamental technologies function will be invaluable on the web.

-Learning by doing is one of the best ways to teach yourself new skills, so I encourage you to play around with coding your own website, even if it's just something very basic, like my landing page example above.
+Learning by doing is one of the best ways to teach yourself new skills, so I encourage you to play around with coding your own website, even if it's just something very basic, like my webpage example above.
+After you understand the fundamentals, you can then play around with AI-assisted web development.

 If you need to build a more robust website with marketing functionality and a content management system, that's when I think you might want to turn to a dedicated website builder tool.